ElliottSobek/PostalCode-Parser/README.md

 ### Input file format

 The input file format is any .txt file following this format.
+The DATE field is formatted to MMM-DD-YYYY.

 DATE